milesgrimshaw/Reversi/README.md

-NOT COMPLETE

 ## Overview

-I challenged my brother to a programming competition over the summer, and we settled on writing AI for the game Othello / Reversi.
-I had just finished learning C at Yale and so built the AI in C.
+I challenged my brother to a programming competition over the summer, and we settled on writing an AI for the game [Othello / Reversi](http://en.wikipedia.org/wiki/Reversi).
+I had just finished learning C for a class at Yale, so I wrote my AI to play Reversi in C.

-The AI takes a board input, color for the player, and max time allowed to compute a move.
+## Input

+The program can be played as either a human or a computer.
+If played as a computer, the user inputs the move to make.

+Computer Player
+  <pre>`<filename-##> <black|white> <time in seconds>`</pre>

+Human Player
+  <pre>`<filename-##> <black|white> <location to place piece> <some char>`</pre>

+## Output

+The program writes out the new board configuration to a new file.
+The new file has the same filename as the input file, and the file number is incremented by 1 e.g., test-01 -> test-02

+## Picking A Move

-It builds out the game tree beadth first and uses min-max to pick the best move at each level for each branch.
-To do breadth first search of the tree I:
+The program builds out the game tree beadth first and uses min-max to pick the best move at each level of each branch.
+To do breadth first search of the tree the program:
-1. Find all the valid moves possible from a given configuration
+1. Finds all the valid moves possible from a given configuration
-2. Add all the valid moves to the tail of a queue
+2. Adds all the valid moves to the tail of a queue
-3. Remove the next move at the front of the queue and repeat
+3. Removes the next move at the front of the queue and repeat

 This means that I build the game tree from left-to-right top down.

-Before executing 3 on each loop I check that I have not in danger of exceeding the time limit.
+Before executing step 3 on each loop the program checks that it is not in danger of exceeding the time limit, including a buffer for scoring all the leaves and then picking the best move.

 ## Evaluation Function

-I assign each square on the board a point value and if a piece occupies that square it adds the value to its point total.
-Each color also then adds to this the total number of pieces they have on the board.
+The program assigns each square on the board a point value and if a piece occupies that square it adds the value to its point total.
+Each player also then adds to this the total number of pieces they have on the board.

 At the end of the game (when there are less than 4 moves left) the number of pieces is the only factor that counts.

-The point values were not determined with any sciene, nor was 4 moves defining the end game.
+The point values were not determined with any rigor, nor was 4 moves defining the end game.

+The point values for each square on the board are as follows (note: this top-left quadrant is mirrored over the other four quadrants on the board):

 <pre>
     1   2   3   4